 Sap flow will be measured using the Granier method, which involves a reference probe and a heating probe with a constant rate of heat.
 Each probe contains a thermocouple, and the two thermocouples are wired together in opposition.
 This allows the system to measure the temperature difference (ΔT) between probes. ΔT is influenced by sap flux density, which can be used to estimate total sap flow and tree transpiration using the Granier method.
 Increased sap flow decreases the measured temperature difference because circulating sap cools the heating probe by convection (Granier 1987).

 Measurements will be taken at three mature MELHNE stands in Bartlett, Hubbard Brook, and Jeffers Brook, with a Ca (wollastonite) treated and control plot tested at each site.
 Each plot is 50 m x 50 m, and wollastonite plots were treated in 2011 (1000 kg Ca/ha).
 Sap flow will be measured in nine canopy trees: three American beech, three sugar maple and three yellow birch, of similar size within species.
-The pair of sensors are inserted into 1/8 cm diameter holes drilled 2.5cm into the tree on its south-facing side at breast height, with the reference probe directly 10cm below the heating probe (Figure 1).
+The pair of sensors are inserted into 3.2 mm diameter holes drilled 2.5cm into the tree on its south-facing side at breast height, with the reference probe directly 10cm below the heating probe (Figure 1).
 Cables from the nine trees connect to a data logger powered by four 12V batteries that takes measurements every 30 seconds and records an average every 15 minutes.
 Weather conditions will be monitored closely in order to use data collected during days of comparable photosynthetically active radiation (PAR).
 Five days of data will likely be collected at each plot.

 Expected Results and Broader Implications